centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins_new.md

 <div id='tutoriel'/>

 ## IV.
-Tutoriel de création d'un pluggin
+Tutorial : How to create a plugin - Using API

 [Table of content (1)](#table_of_content_1)